lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 The bishop ensures that caring members are assigned to minister to a person whose Church membership has been restricted or withdrawn, as the person allows.
 They also minister to other family members.
 Individuals with membership restrictions may benefit from volunteering in one of the ways shown under the “[Get Involved](https://www.familysearch.org/getinvolved "https://www.familysearch.org/getinvolved")” tab in FamilySearch.org.

 If the person moves from the ward, the bishop informs the new bishop and explains what still needs to occur before Church membership restrictions can be removed.
 If the person’s membership was withdrawn from the Church or the person resigned membership, the bishop makes this same contact if the person has consented to be assisted by Church leaders.

+32.16

+## Removing Formal Restrictions or Being Readmitted to the Church

+32.16.1

+### Membership Councils to Remove Formal Restrictions or Readmit a Person

 When membership privileges are restricted or withdrawn in a membership council, another council must be held to consider removing the restrictions or readmitting the person to the Church.
 This council should also have the same level of authority (or higher) as the initial council.
 For example, if a stake or mission president presided over the initial council, a stake or mission president presides over the council to consider removing the restrictions or readmitting the person.